-Sporting Kansas City appointed BRIAN BLISS as the club’s Director of Player Personnel in January 2016.
+Sporting Kansas City appointed BRIAN BLISS as its Director of Player Personnel in January 2016.
+He was named the club's Technical Director and Vice President of Player Personnel ahead of the 2019 season.

 Bliss comes to Sporting KC from the Chicago Fire, where he had been the club’s Technical Director since December 2013.
 He assumed the role of Interim Head Coach for Chicago’s last five matches of the 2015 season.

 Bliss began his coaching career in 1999 with the A-League’s Connecticut Wolves before joining the Wizards a year later.
 In seven seasons as an assistant coach, he helped lead Kansas City to the 2000 Supporters’ Shield, 2000 MLS Cup and 2004 Lamar Hunt U.S. Open Cup titles.
 He was appointed Kansas City’s Interim Head Coach for the second half of the 2006 campaign, finishing with a 4-4-6 record.

 Following his time with the Wizards, Bliss spent 2007 as the State Director of Coaching for Kansas Youth Soccer.
 In 2008, he began a six-year spell as Technical Director for Columbus Crew SC, winning two Supporters’ Shields (2008, 2009) and the 2008 MLS Cup.
 Bliss became the club’s Interim Head Coach in September 2013 and went 4-4-0 to close out the season.
 At the youth level, he coached the Crew Juniors to U.S. Youth Soccer U-19 McGuire Cup national championships in 2010 and 2012.